jja4/nba_mlops/README.md

 ## Getting Started

-## Building and Connecting to the App, including the PostgreSQL database, using Prometheus/
-## Grafana for monitoring, and a React frontend to interact with the ML model
+### Building and Connecting to the App, including the PostgreSQL database, using Prometheus/Grafana for monitoring, and a React frontend to interact with the ML model

 1. Make sure you have docker installed on your machine